UTS Housing has over 1,200 bedrooms across five residences to offer to UTS students.

 * Set criteria are used by UTS to assess whether a student is experiencing financial hardship and is eligible for financial assistance.
 For more general information, please contact the financial assistance service.

-Current residents who want to continue living in UTS Housing are required to fill in a resident reapplication form before the end of their current Licence Agreement.
+Current residents who want to continue living in UTS Housing are required to complete their reapplication via the UTS Housing portal before the reapplication deadline.

 The following considerations apply when reviewing your reapplication: